nextgis/docs_ngmobile/source/editing.rst

 * Date Picker;
 * Photo.

-The "Text" information field serves to make additional textual explanation to information about created geometry.
+"Text" field is used to provide additional information about created geometry.

-The "Space" field is required for increasing of interval between the fields (see :numref:`ngmobile_text_probel_pic`).
+"Space" field is used to increase interval between the fields (see :numref:`ngmobile_text_probel_pic`).

 .. figure:: _static/text_probel.png
    :name: ngmobile_text_probel_pic